How to Modify Child Custody Agreements in Nashville

 Helping parents adapt to changing circumstances

 Parenting plans and other child custody orders are intended to be permanent and to provide the subject child with stability and predictability.
 However even the best plans may not be able to account for every situation that can arise and sometimes modification may be necessary.
 In other cases, disputes over the meaning or application of particular provisions of a parenting plan or other child custody order may require resolution.
-In either circumstance, as experienced custody attorneys, we at Miller Upshaw Family Law, PLLC have more than 30 years of combined experience helping parents in Nashville and throughout Tennessee effectively and expediently resolve these issues.
+In either circumstance, as experienced custody attorneys, we at Miller Upshaw Family Law, PLLC put our 50+ years of combined experience to work on behalf of parents in Nashville and throughout Tennessee effectively and expediently resolving these issues.

 When can parents modify a custody order?